Danish India: Early years (1621–1639)

 The early years of the colony were arduous, with poor administration and investment, coupled with the loss of almost two-thirds of all the trading vessels dispatched from Denmark.
 The ships that did return made a profit on their cargo, but total returns fell well short of the costs of the venture.
 Moreover, the geographical location of the colony was vulnerable to high tidal waves that repeatedly destroyed what people built – roads, houses, administrative buildings, markets, etc. Although the intention had been to create an alternative to the English and Dutch traders, the dire financial state of the company and the redirection of national resources towards the Thirty Years' War led the colony to abandon efforts to trade directly for themselves and, instead, to become neutral third-party carriers for goods in the Bay of Bengal.

-By 1625 a factory had been established at Masulipatnam (present-day Krishna district of Andhra Pradesh), the most important emporium in the region.
+By 1625, a factory had been established at Masulipatnam (present-day Krishna district of Andhra Pradesh), the most important emporium in the region.
 Lesser trading offices were established at Pipli and Balasore.
 Despite this, by 1627 the colony was in such a poor financial state that it had just three ships left and was unable to pay the agreed-upon tribute to the Nayak, increasing local tensions.
-The Danish-Norwegian presence was also unwanted by English and Dutch traders.
-They saw the Danes and Norwegians as benefiting from the protection of their navies, without bearing any of the cost.
-However, the English and Dutch could make no moves to decisively quash the Danish-Norwegian trade, owing to the entanglement of all these trading nations in wars in Europe – most notably, the Thirty Years' War; the consequent ramifications to each nation's foreign policy effectively muted the English and Dutch reactions.
+The Danish presence was also unwanted by English and Dutch traders.
+They saw the Danes as benefiting from the protection of their navies, without bearing any of the cost.
+However, the English and Dutch could make no moves to decisively quash the Danish trade, owing to the entanglement of all these trading nations in wars in Europe – most notably, the Thirty Years' War; the consequent ramifications to each nation's foreign policy effectively muted the English and Dutch reactions.